-Puerto Rico's twenty-three-point-five percent (23.5%) population over age sixty-five (65) is higher than the U.S. average and the average of other CDBG-MIT receiving states.
-However, the spatial pattern of aging populations does not indica specific concentrations.
-One hundred seventeen (117) census tracts have greater than thirty percent (30%) of their population over age sixty-five (65), and only seven (7) census tracts have greater than forty percent (40%) populations over age sixty-five (65).
+Puerto Rico's twenty-one-point one percent (21.1%) population over age sixty-five (65) is higher than the U.S. average and the average of other CDBG-MIT receiving states.
+However, the spatial pattern of aging populations does not clearly indicate any specific concentrations.
+117 census tracts have greater than thirty percent (30%) of their population over age sixty-five (65), and only seven (7) census tracts have greater than forty percent (40%) populations over age sixty-five (65).

-Figure 23: Populations over 65 by census tract.
+Figure 22: Populations over 65 by census tract.
 Source: U.S. Census ACS: 5-year (2018-2022) Estimate- Table DP05.